MikeBishop/http-misc-extensions/draft-bishop-httpbis-priority-placeholder.md

 structure of the tree which the client cares about retaining.
 For prioritization purposes, a node in the tree is considered "inactive" when the corresponding stream has been closed for at least two round-trip times (using any reasonable estimate available on the server).
-This helps mitigate race conditions where the server has pruned a node the client believed was still active and used as a Stream Dependency.
+This delay helps mitigate race conditions where the server has pruned a node the client believed was still active and used as a Stream Dependency.

 Specifically, the server MAY at any time: